L1lith/Sandhands/UPDATES.md

 # Updates

+#### 1.7.1
+Created the getFormatErrors to see if there is an issue with your format (note: this is completely unnecessary as your format is checked for validation when sanitation is performed).
+As of the date of the update there is currently no tests for this function.

 ## 1.7.0
 I've just implemented boolean logic inside of Sandhands, and to ensure it works correctly I've included a new set of tests!
 There's now 138 total tests :D